-If an approved methodology is unclear or ambiguous in its methodological procedures, a written request for clarification can be submitted and must also be answered in writing by the Global Zero Waste and Cercarbono technical team.
+If an approved methodology is unclear or ambiguous in its methodological procedures, a written request for clarification can be submitted and must also be answered in writing by the programme technical team.

-6 Requirements for PCEMs
+6 Requirements for projects

-This section describes the different requirements and technical characteristics that PCEMs wishing to be part of the voluntary certification programme on circular economy of Global Zero Waste and Cercarbono must comply with to be accepted, based on the standards ISO 14020:2000, ISO 14040:2006, ISO 14044:2006, ISO 15270:2008, ISO 14021:2016, ISO 14006:2020, ISO 14063:2020, and CEN/TR 15353:2007.
+This section describes the different requirements and technical characteristics that projects wishing to be part of the Voluntary Programme on Circular Economy, based on the standards ISO 14020:2000, ISO 14040:2006, ISO 14044:2006, ISO 15270:2008, ISO 14021:2016, ISO 14006:2020, ISO 14063:2020, ISO 59004, ISO 59010 e ISO 59020, and CEN/TR 15353:2007.

-Compliance with each of these requirements is reviewed by Global Zero Waste and Cercarbono for compliance with the validation and verification processes (independent or joint) by the authorised VVBs (Section 7), thus ensuring the traceability of each PCEM.
-The PCEM must identify, consider, and use relevant and available criteria, or procedures for each stage of the project cycle described in Section 8.
+Compliance with each of these requirements is reviewed by the programme for compliance with the validation and verification processes (independent or joint) by the authorised VVBs (Section 7), thus ensuring the traceability of each project.
+The project must identify, consider, and use relevant and available criteria, or procedures for each stage of the project cycle described in Section 8.

-6.1 PCEM proponents
+6.1 Project holders

-The proponents of a PCEM are organisations that have overall control and responsibility for programmes or projects to the VPCE.
-A PCEM may have one project proponent or there may be several project proponents as it is possible for a project proponent to partner with a project developer in such a way that a pre-agreement is submitted.
+Project holders are organisations that have overall control and responsibility for projects to the programme.
+A project may have one proponent or several proponents, as it is possible for a proponent to partner with a developer and submit a project, as long as there is an agreement between the parties.

-The PCEM proponent is responsible for providing the PDD, monitoring report, and supporting documentation (including evidence of project ownership) to facilitate validation and verification.
+The project proponent is responsible for providing the PDD, monitoring report, and supporting documentation (including evidence of project holdership) to facilitate validation and verification.

-6.2 Components of the PCEM
+6.2 Components of the project

-The PCEM should develop a PDD in which the following elements are presented:
+The project should develop a PDD in which the following elements are presented: